 Until recently, Downtown East was mainly a business district, quiet on nights and weekends except during events at the old Dome Stadium.
 Its rapid residential and entertainment transformation, along with the opening of the new U.S. Bank Stadium, makes this neighborhood one of the most exciting areas of the expanding downtown.
 Numerous eateries, entertainment options, a weekend farmers market and a healthy grouping of new condos have turned this corner of downtown into a thriving neighborhood.

-If you’re looking for green space to let the kids (and adult-sized kids) run down excess energy, Gold Medal Park, adjacent to the Guthrie, is a 7.4 acre park with a 32-foot mound at its center, providing views of the Mississippi River, the Stone arch Bridge, the Guthrie and parts of the Mill District.
-In front of U.S. Bank Stadium is the new Commons Park; 4.2 acres with seasonal playground items, game cart, a “Splash Pad,” and numerous public events.
-And there’s always the Mississippi River Boulevard (this particular section is designated as a regional park), with more grass on which to frolic, the St. Anthony Falls Visitor Center and the highly Instagrammable Stone Arch Bridge.
-The river boulevard is a key link on the Grand Rounds National Scenic Byway, a 51-mile loop composed of parkways, trails and lakes.
-It’s the only scenic byway in the country located entirely within an urban area.
+If you’re looking for green space to let the kids play or to kick back with a picnic basket and a pal, Gold Medal Park, adjacent to the Guthrie, is a 7.4 acre park with a 32-foot mound at its center, providing views of the Mississippi River, the Stone arch Bridge, the Guthrie and parts of the Mill District.
+In front of U.S. Bank Stadium is The Commons; a 4.2 acre park with seasonal playground items, game cart, a “Splash Pad,” and numerous public events, including the Tuesday night Mill City Farmers Market in summer.